16 photos to convince you to travel to Georgia ASAP

 May 26, 2016

 We’ll get to the point: Georgia is freaking amazing.
 Need proof?
-Here’s 16 photos to convince you to travel to Georgia.
+Here are 16 photos to convince you to travel to Georgia.

-Mention travel in Eastern Europe, and most travelers think of places like Albania or Romania.
+Mention travel in Eastern Europe and most travelers think of places like Albania or Romania.
 Little do they know what they’re missing!
 A tiny country at the crossroads of Europe and Asia, Georgia is an incredible destination that doesn’t get nearly as many tourists as it deserves.
-Most travelers get stuck somewhere around Albania or But why bother with words when pictures can do the talking?

 16 photos to convince you to travel to Georgia